Throwing Stones & Mending Their Ways: The local politics of quarrying, road making and stone use

 This article contains some of the local and sometimes quirky stories that can be found on what happened when stone, politics and people were combined.

 To download the article as a PDF with full citations, click HERE.
+For an overview, watch this presentation from Dr Walter:

 A Short History of Road Making